736 Wyoming Street,

 The Wyoming Theater was built on the southwest corner of Wyoming Street and Gunkel Avenue in 1914 by Albert Staehlin.
 A baker by trade, the theater business must not have suited him, for the following year he sold the property to real estate investor Gus G. Kinzeler.

-The theater remained vacant for several years.
+The theater remained vacant for several years then became the Silver Slippers tavern, a place where dances were held and included meals.
 In the 1930’s, John Schaub bought the property and opened a restaurant.
-Over the next few decades, the building switched owners, but not the type of business it was used for, remaining a restaurant and tavern until finally closing in 1983.
+Over the next few decades, the building switched to become Kelly’s bar, remaining a restaurant and tavern until finally closing in 1983.
 Records seem to indicate that it has been vacant ever since.
 Curt Dalton spoke to one of the owners around 1997 and was told that the building was being used for storage.